vertcoin-project/One-Click-Miner-OLD/README.md

 essentially two types of graphics cards, AMD and Nvidia.
 Once you've decided what you want to mine with, click the drop-down box below the Miner status box in the top-left-hand corner of the OCM and select your hardware type.
-See below.

 Once you've selected your hardware type, click the 'Start' button.
-If you haven't started the miner before or if there is an update available, you will see a pop-up message prompting a downloaded like the image below.
+If you haven't started the miner before or if there is an update available, you will see a pop-up message prompting a download.
 Click 'OK' to download and install the miner.

 Now that your miner is downloaded, click the 'Start' button again to start mining.
 You will see 'Waiting for Share' or 'Running' in the Miner